• Instinct: How does the business make decisions and collaborate – not the processes but the cultural ‘way of doing things’ that you can rely on?

 • Craft: How much does the organisation value its people’s talents, skills and inputs?

+It may sound unintuitive to design around your team, rather than around your customers.
+But teams won’t perform at their best without care and investment.
 It allows a business to adapt on the fly, as you continue to support your team’s growth and help them do their jobs even better.
 Focussing on your employees to shape the company also empowers customer-facing teams to excel in their roles and take pride in the work they’re doing.
 They’ll empower the business’ instinct, craft and relationships, shaping how it will react in real-time to the world around it.
 Abbie Walsh is group director of Fjord

 Share this story